-The Trinity Lx can be mounted directly on combustible flooring, with the exception of carpeting.
+The Trinity Lx can be mounted directly on combustible flooring, except for carpeting.
 Installing the water heater on carpeting is not permissible.
 Ensure the water heater is mounted above any anticipated flood level.
-Models Lx200WH-Lx400WH come equipped with stationary, low profile legs.
+Models Lx200WH-Lx400WH come equipped with stationary, low-profile legs.
 Models Lx500WH-Lx800WH include factory supplied/field installed leveling legs.
 Once the unit is removed from the pallet, thread the leveling legs into the allocated threaded inserts in the bottom of the unit.